-A pressure switch is simply a device that reacts to the changing pressure in a system and either opens or closes a circuit to cause an action in response to the changing pressure in the system.
+A pressure switch for an air compressor is simply a device that reacts to the changing air pressure in a system and either opens or closes a circuit to cause an action in response to the changing pressure in the system.

 As it reacts to the pressure change in a compressed air system, the pressure switch either allows or drops an outgoing signal that is used to initiate an action.

 In the case of our air compressor, the action is to turn on or turn off the electric motor of the air compressor.

 What is an Air Compressor Pressure Switch Also Known As (AKA)

 A compressor pressure switch is technically known as a “pressure switch”, however because of their function that can also be know as:

 - Compressor cut off switch

 What Does An Air Compressor Pressure Switch Look Like?